JustinPPelletier/portfolio/games/README.md

 # 🕹️ Game Projects

 ### **Game 1 – (Bataille Spatiale)**
-- Description: A small space-themed Breakout game where you destroy obstacles with a bouncing ball.
+- Description: A small space-themed Breakout game where you destroy spaceships with a bouncing ball.

 **Screenshot:**
 ![Screenshot](screenshots/screenshotGame1.png)